majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ~~~

 Activation **Layers API** are started with capital letter.
 They are differed from the **Activation API**, starts with `act_*`.
+Pleas check the Activation APIs below for more detail.

 They return a **layer** instance.
-Pleas check Activation APIs below for detial.
 ~~~
 // Activation layers take activation instance as input.
 nnom_layer_t* Activation(nnom_activation_t *act);